Chartered Accountants Australia and New Zealand: Accounting Technicians

 The Accounting Technician (AT) designation is for individuals employed to oversee and manage financial accounts in roles such as Accounts Manager or Assistant Finance Manager.
 The AT designation is currently available in New Zealand only.

-New Zealand's practice in this respect is not followed in other countries.
+New Zealand practice is not followed in other countries.
 For example, in the United Kingdom, accounting technicians generally belong to the Association of Accounting Technicians.

 Fellowship

-Fellowships (FCA) are awards granted to CA ANZ members to recognise outstanding achievement in and/or contribution to the profession of accounting at either a local, national or international level.
+Fellowships (FCA) are awards granted to CA ANZ members to recognise achievement and contribution to the profession.
 Notable fellows include Shelley Griffiths and Ros Whiting.